 This NASA study on interior landscape plants for indoor air pollution showed that common indoor plants can remove organic chemicals from indoor air.
 While NASA isn’t the final source everything (including “space” or our Earth’s shape), this study is a good, conclusive one that leaves you with the thought that pretty much all plants and their root systems clean the air.

 The results show that plants can play a major role in removal of organic chemicals from indoor air.

-I found an epic infographic done by a blog named, Love The Garden.
+I found an excellent infographic done by a blog named, Love The Garden.
 Here’s the section where they list out plants good for cleaning up indoor air pollution:

 More quick bits about air filtering houseplants: